We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re a side sleeper, finding a mattress that supports spine alignment while cushioning your shoulder and neck is important.

-There are many mattresses available across multiple price points that may be good choices for side sleepers.
+There are many mattresses available across a range of prices that may be good choices for side sleepers.